 8 things to keep in mind before buying a water purifier

-This is the most important thing that you need to check before deciding the water purifier for your home.
+This is the most important thing that you need to check before deciding which water purifier to buy.
 The water supplied to your home is likely to be hard water, which means it has a high amount of TDS or Total Dissolved Solids.
 The TDS is a measure of the dissolved combined content of all organic and inorganic substances present in a liquid.
 This could be in molecular, ionised or micro-granular suspended form.
-The WHO recommends a permissible limit of TDS between 50-120 PPM and pH above 7.4 in potable water.
+The WHO recommends a permissible TDS limit between 50-120 PPM.
+Another factor to consider is the pH of the water, which should ideally be above 7.4.

 The inorganic salts contained include calcium, magnesium, potassium, sodium, bicarbonates, chlorides and sulphates.
-To get rid of these inorganic compounds, companies use a process known as RO or reverse-osmosis.
-This uses a semi-permeable membrane measuring 0.0005 micron in size and they make it impossible to stay in the water.
-If the water in your home has high TDS then an RO water purifier would be a good choice.
+To get rid of these inorganic compounds, companies use a process known as RO or reverse osmosis.
+This uses a semi-permeable membrane measuring 0.0005 microns in size, and they make it impossible to stay in the water.
+If the water in your home has high TDS, then an RO water purifier would be a good choice.

 Another factor that will help determine the right filter for your water purifier is water pressure.
 A reverse osmosis water purifier system will work well when you have high water pressure.
 A pressure of 5 to 40 pounds per square inch or psi is recommended for such a system.
 For those homes with low water pressure, companies recommend using a booster pump attachment to the RO system.
 If your water supply has low TDS, you can also opt for an activated carbon filter.

 Now that we have got you up to speed with some of the most important things to keep in mind before buying a water purifier, here are the best in the market right now.
-These water purifiers come from a wide variety of brands and fit in a different price segments ranging from a little over Rs 11,000 to Rs 25,000.
-Here is a look at the top five best water purifiers in India in April 2021.
+These water purifiers come from a wide variety of brands and belong to different price segments ranging from a little over Rs 11,000 to Rs 30,000.
+Here is a look at the seven best water purifiers in India in April 2023

 It is almost impossible to go wrong with a Kent water purifier in India.
-The homegrown water purification brand has a wide range of product portfolio and KENT Supreme Plus 2020 (11112) is one of its best.
-It offers zero water wastage and is wall mountable.
-It includes RO, UV, UF and TDS control techniques and since UV lamps are in the tank, there is no risk of exposure in any way.
-It offers a tank capacity of 8 liters and water purification capacity of 20 liters per hour.
+The homegrown water purification brand has a wide product portfolio, and the KENT Supreme Plus (1112) is one of its best offerings.
+This Kent water purifier offers zero water wastage and is wall mountable.
+It includes RO, UV, and UF purification methods, and since the UV lamps are inside the tank, there is no risk of exposure in any way.
+It has a tank capacity of 8 litres and a water purification capacity of 20 litres per hour.

-The Kent Supreme Plus 2020 strikes a perfect balance between price and features.
-The water purifier is priced at Rs 20,500 and available directly from Kent’s own website.
-However, you can get the appliance with a discount of Rs 5,250 on Amazon India.
-The e-commerce giant is offering the water purifier for Rs 15,250, making it a great offering in terms of value and features.
+The Kent Supreme Plus strikes a perfect balance between price and features.
+This Kent water purifier is priced at Rs 22,500 and is available directly from Kent’s own website.
+However, you can get generally get the Kent water purifier for around Rs 15,000 on Amazon India.
+Currently, the e-commerce giant is offering the Kent water purifier for Rs 15,449, making it a great offering in terms of value and features.

 |Excellent purification process||White colour could mean additional cleaning|